 Sticker + Laminate Paper

 For the sticker paper, I use waterproof matte vinyl sticker paper for inkjet printers.
-I also add an additional satin-finish laminate layer on top of my stickers to provide additional protection of the sticker artwork (also from Duradecal.com).
-I've used these products for years, and have always been impressed by the quality.
+I also add an additional non-glass finish over-laminate sheet layer on top of my stickers to provide additional protection of the sticker artwork.